True transparency: Why exposing internal processes to your customers pays off

-The path to truly valuable customer experiences is to achieve a mindset where the organization starts thinking from the customer’s perspective.
-In the past you might have wondered: how would our employees easily execute this process?
-Next time, try changing your approach to: how would our customers like to experience this?
+The path to truly valuable customer experiences is to achieve a mindset where the organisation starts thinking from the customer’s perspective.
+In the past, you might have wondered: how would our employees easily execute this process?
+Next time, try changing your approach to how would our customers like to experience this?

 Some companies might see this as a threat.
 Could it be bad for the business?
 Could transparency towards customers harm the company in some way?

 Fear not: you will get more than you give